caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 only access SSL protected sites.

 Setting up a working vanilla EPrints is non-trivial.
 Migrating our customizations is complex and error prone[^4].
 Each operating system, software upgrade and EPrints upgrades risks breaking EPrints particularly when we've customized the code.

 Our initial goal has been to run Oral Histories on AWS EC2 instance as if it was hosted locally.
 This is only a first step.
 It leaves running EPrints the most expensive way you can in the cloud.
 The next step would be to migrate EPrint's disk0[^5] tree to S3.
 This is a non-trivial implementation change too.
 The final step towards a cloud friendly EPrints deployment would be to migrate from MySQL/MariaDB to AWS's RDMS[^6].
 Each change is essentially its own project.
 Testing means it each step can wind up as a multi-week project.

 We need to migrate to a current Ubuntu LTS release from a very old RedHat/CentOS release.
 Our version of RedHat (Cent OS) isn't getting the same level of security patches we need.
 The Internet is a hostile environment so you really want to keep you operating system and any dependent software (e.g. Perl, OpenSSL, MySQL) current.
 Each upgrade runs the risk of breaking our EPrints deployment.

-There are no addiquate non-EPrints replacements for EPrints today.
+There are no adequate non-EPrints replacements for EPrints today.
-We've been betting a likely canidates would emerge but it might be prudent to hedge that bet as they haven't appeared since I was hired by Caltech Library.
+We've been betting a likely candidates would emerge but it might be prudent to hedge that bet as they haven't appeared since I was hired by Caltech Library.

-I believe migrating any EPrints instance is at minimum a 4 to 8 weeks of full time continious work for me.
+I believe migrating any EPrints instance is at minimum a 4 to 8 weeks of full time continuous work for me.
 I think this estimate will hold for the first repository through the last repository migrated.
 Ideally each successive migration would be shorter as we automate the process.